hegoimanzano/ICASCM2025/01_build_model.md

 python3 main_brick.py
 ```

 That’s it! in few seconds you will have your structures.
-The script will read you input.py, build the required C–S–H models, save structure files, and produce some plots.
+The script will read you parameters.py, build the required C–S–H models, save structure files, and produce some plots.

 **4. What the outputs are and how to read them**

 pyCSH creates automatic plots with the characteristics of the **bulk** C-S-H. Note that the Ca/Si or w/si ratio of the simulation box with the pore opened does not make sense.
 The generated plots are:

-- distributions.pdf: The generated models have a slighlty variable chemistry around the desidered value.
+- **distributions.pdf**: The generated models have a slighlty variable chemistry around the desidered value.
 The distributions are shown in this file.
-- X-OH.pdf: the ratio of Ca-OH/Ca and Si-OH/Si of the generated models as a function of the Ca/Si ratio, and  compared with the experimental data
+- **X-OH.pdf**: the ratio of Ca-OH/Ca and Si-OH/Si of the generated models as a function of the Ca/Si ratio, and  compared with the experimental data
-- MCL.pdf: the mean chain lenghts of the generated models as a function of the Ca/Si ratio, and compared with the experimental data
+- **MCL.pdf**: the mean chain lenghts of the generated models as a function of the Ca/Si ratio, and compared with the experimental data
-- water.pdf: the water content of the generated models, normalised by the silicate content, and compared with the experimental data
+- **water.pdf**: the water content of the generated models, normalised by the silicate content, and compared with the experimental data

 pyCSH also generates a folder where you will find several files (# denotes structure number):

 - prefix#.log: Files contain the information about the specific model (composition, size, etc), the "fingerprint" of the model (all the blocks used in the construction and their position in the supercell) and the charge distribution (not all the blocks are neutral, but the final structure is always neutral)
 - prefix#.data/vasp/siesta...: Files containing the atomic structure in the required format

-> ✏️ **Next step Novel users** Check the plots and files.
+> ✏️ **Next step for Novel users** Check the plots and files.
 Open them and visualise them with OVITO.
 Select one of the generated models, export it from OVITO as `name.xyz`, and move to the topology section.

-> ✒️ **Advanced users** Check the plots and files.
+> ✒️ **Next step for Advanced users** Check the plots and files.
 Open them and visualise them with OVITO.
 Select one of the generated models, export it from OVITO as `name.xyz`, and move to the topology section.
 "Packing molecular systems with Packmol"

 ### Packing molecular systems with Packmol  (advanced users)

 Packmol is a program designed to create initial configurations for molecular dynamics simulations by packing molecules into defined regions of space according to user-specified geometric constraints.
-It takes as input one or more molecular structures (in PDB or XYZ format) and places them inside a simulation box or around predefined surfaces, ensuring that the molecules do not overlap and that a minimum distance between atoms is respected.
+It takes as input one or more molecular structures and places them inside a simulation box or around predefined surfaces, ensuring that the molecules do not overlap and that a minimum distance between atoms is respected.

 pyCSH allows to insert water molecules and certain ions within the slit pore in very simple cases.
-However, Packmol offers much greater flexibility: it allows you to pack any kind of molecule, such as solvents, organic additives, surfactants, or any other chemical compound species, into complex geometries, interfaces, or pores.
+Packmol offers much greater flexibility: it allows you to pack any kind of molecule, such as solvents, organic additives, surfactants, or any other chemical compound species, into complex geometries, interfaces, or pores.
 This makes it extremely useful when constructing more heterogeneous systems.

 **1. Installing Packmol**

-Before using Packmol to build our systems, we need to install it on our computers.
 Packmol is available on Linux, macOS and Windows, and can be downloaded it from its [official website](https://m3g.github.io/packmol/download.shtml).

 **2. Creating a Packmol input file**